USS Galveston (CL-93): 1966–1967

 Resuming operations early in January 1966, Galveston operated out of San Diego to the Hawaiian Islands and along the California coast while keeping her crew and equipment in a peak state of readiness.
 From 31 July to 4 November she underwent modernization overhaul, then she resumed training for the remainder of 1966.
 Early in 1967 she departed San Diego for the East Coast, and for much of the rest of that year was assigned to the Atlantic Fleet for duty in the Atlantic and the Mediterranean.

 1968–1969

 On 19 October 1968, Galveston departed Seal Beach, California on her final Westpac tour.
 She divided her time between operations on Yankee Station in the north and the Da Nang area in the south where she temporarily replaced the USS New Jersey (BB-62) on the gun line, firing 3,500 rounds of ammunition from her 5"/38 and 6-inch/47-caliber guns in one nine-day period.
 She effectively supported Republic of Korea Marines in the Delta area.
 Galveston returned to San Diego on 2 February 1969.
-She departed San Diego for the East Coast and duty with the Atlantic Fleet performing duties in the Mediterranean..
+She departed San Diego for the East Coast and duty with the Atlantic Fleet performing duties in the Mediterranean.
 In 1970 she was placed in the Pacific Reserve Fleet, San Diego and in 1975 was sold for scrap to National Metal and Steel Corp.

+In popular culture

+The 1963-1964 Far East tour was commemorated in the large back patch on the G-1 flight jacket worn by lead Tom Cruise in the 1986 film Top Gun.
+Retired U.S. Navy Commander Michael Dahm theorizes the patch may have been a reference to real U.S. Navy pilot Harry J. Post, commanding officer of the Navy's first Fighter Weapons School.
+Post had been the only naval aviator on board on the tour.